 Oxygen Forensics, Inc., is a leading global provider of software for digital forensic investigations involving mobile devices, drones, and cloud data.
-The company’s flagship software, Oxygen Forensic® Detective, enables law enforcement, defense, and enterprise organizations around the world to extract and examine data from thousands of device types and applications to build thorough digital evidence cases for legal and forensic proceedings.
+The company’s flagship software, Oxygen Forensic® Detective, enables law enforcement, and enterprise organizations around the world to extract and examine data from thousands of device types and applications to build thorough digital evidence cases for legal and forensic proceedings.

 Oxygen Forensics Launches New Version of Detective with Improvements to Cloud Extractor, KeyScout, and JetEngine

 Alexandria, VA - May 28, 2019 - Oxygen Forensics, a global leader in digital forensics for law enforcement, federal, and corporate clients, today announces the release of Oxygen Forensic® Detective 11.4, with improvements to its Cloud Extractor, KeyScout, and JetEngine utilities, including the ability to extract web browser data from Windows PCs.

 Oxygen Forensic KeyScout adds the new ability to extract complete web browser data from Windows PCs.
 When launched on the target computer, KeyScout will collect complete browsing history, saved bookmarks, autofill data, and cookies.

 The collected data can be imported, parsed, and analyzed within Oxygen Forensic® JetEngine.
 This innovative feature will help investigators with PC internet artifact discovery in addition to mobile, to round out the digital forensics ecosystem.